nextcloud/documentation/admin_manual/groupware/circles/app_overview.rst

 - add/remove Members,
 - edit members' Levels,
-- change the settings of the Circle,
+- change the settings of the Circle (like name, description, or limit the number of members),
-- change its configuration
+- change its configuration (like making it (in-)visible, or allowing federation)

 .. _app_overview_type_circles:

 The configuration is done by enabling/disabling some flags that define the way other people view and join the Circle:

- - **Visible** (8): Visible to everyone, if not visible, people have to know its name to be able to find it.
+ - **Visible** (8): Visible to everyone, if not visible, people have to know the Circle's name to be able to find it.

  - **Open** (16): Circle is open, people can join it.

- - **Invite** (32): Adding a Member generate an invitation that needs to be accepted.
+ - **Invite** (32): Adding a Member generates an invitation that needs to be accepted.

  - **Request** (64): A request to join the Circle needs to be validated by a Moderator.

- - **Friend** (128): Members of the Circle can invite their friends.
+ - **Friend** (128): Members of the Circle can invite their colleagues.

- - **Password Protected** (256): a Password is required to join or request to join the Circle.
+ - **Password Protected** (256): A password is required to join or request to join the Circle.

  - **Federated** (8192): Circle is Federated. (cf. :doc:`federated_overview`)